 Chicago Blackhawks Charities, along with the help of the Blackhawks Better Halves, hosted a Thanksgiving Food Drive during the Nov.
 10 and 14 games in 2015.
 Fans were encouraged to bring in nonperishable food items and monetary donations to benefit the Greater Chicago Food Depository.

-CBC is hosting toy drives at Blackhawks home games on December 4, 6 and 9.
-Fans are encouraged to bring new, unwrapped toys or monetary donations to be entered into a nightly drawing to win Blackhawks prizes.
-The toys will be given to patients and their families at hospitals throughout the Chicagoland area.
-Collection bins will also be located at all Blackhawks Store locations.
+CBC is hosted toy drives at Blackhawks home games on December 4, 6 and 9.
+Fans brought new, unwrapped toys or monetary donations to be entered into a nightly drawing to win Blackhawks prizes.
+The toys were given to patients and their families at hospitals throughout the Chicagoland area.

 During Blackhawks home games on Jan.
 22 and Jan.
-24, 2017, fans can bring in new and gently used books to be donated to charitable organizations through Chicago Blackhawks Charities.
-Collection bins will be located at the main gates, and a raffle ticket will be given for each book or $10 donated for a chance to win a 2016-17 team-signed stick.
+24, 2017, fans brought in new and gently used books that were donated to charitable organizations through Chicago Blackhawks Charities.
+Collection bins were located at the main gates, and a raffle ticket was given for each book or $10 donated for a chance to win Blackhawks prizes.

 The Hockey is for Everyone initiative is a component of The Biggest Assist Happens Off The Ice, the National Hockey League's social responsibility program that builds on the league's long-standing tradition of addressing important social issues in North America and around the world.